|Patient PortalTo send a message using the portal:

 Natalie Selk, M.D. – Raised in Park Ridge, Illinois, Dr. Selk completed her undergraduate education at Loyola University Chicago.
 She attended medical school at Rush University where she was a member of Alpha Omega Alpha.
 She remained at Rush University Medical Center for her Internal Medicine residency and Nephrology fellowship.
 She is double board certified in Internal Medicine and Nephrology.
 Her interests include glomerulonephritis, chronic kidney disease, and the medical management of kidney stones including the prevention of new stone formation.

 Chaitanya Desai, M.D. – Dr. Desai graduated from medical school in 2002 from Pune, India.
 He completed his residency and general nephrology fellowship at Metropolitan Hospital Center/New York Medical Center.
-He subsequently completed a subspecialty fellowship in kidney/pancreas transplantation at Emory University Hospital in Atlanta, Georgia in 2010.
+He subsequently completed a subspecialty fellowship in kidney/pancreas transplantation at Emory University in Atlanta, Georgia in 2010.
 Dr. Desai is board certified in Internal Medicine, Nephrology and is also UNOS-certified as a transplant nephrologist.
-He was a director of living donor kidney transplant program at St. Luke's Medical Center, Milwaukee prior to joining Southwest Nephrology Associates in 2013.
-He is the director of Kidney Transplant Research at Advocate Christ Medical Center.
-He is also a member of heart transplant and ventricular assist device team at Christ Hospital.
-Dr. Desai’s areas of interest include immunosuppression in kidney/pancreas transplantation, kidney disease in heart and liver transplantation, Intensive Care Nephrology and chronic dialysis-related medical issues.
+Dr. Desai is the Director of Nephrology for Solid Organ Transplant (Kidney, Heart, Lung Transplant Programs) as well as Advanced Heart Failure programs at Advocate Christ Medical center.
+He is also the Program Director of Transplant Medicine at Christ Hospital.
+Prior to this, he was the Medical Director of Transplant Research at Christ Hospital.
+Prior to joining Southwest Nephrology Associates in 2013, he was the Medical Director of Living Donor Kidney Transplant program at St. Luke's Medical Center, Milwaukee.
+Dr. Desai’s areas of interest include immunosuppression in kidney/pancreas transplantation; kidney disease after heart, lung and liver transplantation and critical care nephrology.
+His academic areas of interest are kidney disease after ventricular assist devices as well as combined heart and kidney transplantation.

 Priya Raju, M.D. – Born and raised in Northern Virginia, Dr. Raju received her undergraduate degree from Virginia Commonwealth University where she graduated with honors.
 She received her medical degree from The Medical College of Virginia/VCU School of Medicine.
 She completed her internal medicine residency and nephrology fellowship at Rush University Medical Center in Chicago, IL.
 During her time at Rush, she had the honor of serving as a Chief Resident in internal medicine as well as a Chief Fellow in nephrology.
 Before joining SWNA, she was part of a private practice nephrology group in Los Angeles, California.
 Her special interest include glomerulonephritis and chronic kidney disease.